CDRT/docs/dash/dash_top.md

 AMC supports four methods of discovery, which are described below.

 **Note:** Discovery requests are queued.
-If a user chooses Active Directory discovery and then tries to do any of the other types of discovery, then that discovery will be done after the completion of Active Directory discovery.
+If a user chooses Active Directory discovery, then tries to do any of the other types of discovery, the other  discovery will be done after Active Directory discovery completes.

  ![Discovery criteria window](../img/dash/9-dash.png)